apigee/registry-experimental/samples/README.md

   * Renderers supported : Swagger UI, GraphiQL, AsyncApi Renderer.

 * **Registy Mock Generator**
-  * It provides the ability to generate mock endpoints using prism.
+  * It provides the ability to generate mock endpoints using Prism.
   * This sample demonstrates the use of the Controller framework provided by the Apigee Registry project.
   * A custom controller checks the state of the Registry and deploys the prism